Minister’s and Annual Giving Chair’s letters

 Dear UUCC Members and Friends:

-Don’t hesitate to contact me if you have questions about this process or the budget itself.
-When you decide, use one of the several available options to submit your pledge before the deadline of March 10.
+Feel free to contact me if you have questions about this pledge process or the budget itself.
+Once you’ve decided, please submit your pledge on or before the deadline of Sunday, March 8, 2026, using any of the available options.

-Thank you for contributing the “bread” that will feed our loving community in the coming year!
+Thank you for being one of the UUCC roses that brings HOPE to our loving congregation for the coming year!

 Chair, Annual Giving